bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 #### Data Mesh

 A data mesh is a decentralized approach to data management that empowers domain teams to own their data and build data products.
 The then shares data as products with other domains.
 It emphasizes autonomy, flexibility, and interoperability.
-This approach is not necessarily appropriate for all organisations.
-It can be described through 4 principles which organisations will embody with varying degrees of maturity and success:
+This approach is not necessarily appropriate for all organisations and organisations will embody its principles with varying degrees of maturity and success.
-- **Data as a Product**: Data is treated as a valuable asset that can be bought, sold, and managed like any other product.
-- **Self-Serve Data Consumers**: Data consumers have the autonomy to access and use data without relying on IT support.
-- **Data as a Service**: Data is delivered as a service, allowing for flexible and scalable access to data.
-- **Domain-Driven Governance**: Data is governed by domain experts, ensuring alignment with business objectives and data quality.

 see [Data Mesh: Principles](https://martinfowler.com/articles/data-mesh-principles.html)